pastorhudson/raspberry_pi_gmail_notifier/README.md

 # Raspberry Pi Gmail Notifier

-This script checks the gmail atom feed and turns on a pin if there is new email.
+This script checks gmail and turns on a pin if there is new email.

-Gmail atom feed url: https://mail.google.com/mail/feed/atom

-It looks at the fullcount tag and if it's greater than 0 it turns on the PIN configured in config.ini

-There are no dependencies outside of Python Standard Library and RPi.GPIO.
+This has been updated to use the gmail oauth api.

+There is now a requirement to load the gmail api libraries

 ## 1 INSTALL
 ### Clone The Repo